AlexGameTester/StringSimulation/README.md

 * Simulates string oscillations using two main methods:

 ### Method #1: Physical simulation.
+1. Springs.
+Simulates a string as a set of point masses connected with springs governed by [Hooke's Law](https://en.wikipedia.org/wiki/Hooke%27s_law).
+2. Constant force.
+Simulates a spring as a set of point masses that apply force T on neighbours.
+The force has constant magnitude and it's pointing on the neighbouring point.

 ### Method #2: Solving wave equation.
 Wave equation, more about wave equation: